t1mch0w/MyLisp/README.txt

   B. MyScanner.java: The code in this file is used to accept the input
      from the users.
 In this part, this class checks the legality of each element in the input.
-The code also provides an important function 'getNextToken', which is called by MyParser class
+The code also provides an important function 'getNextToken', which is called by MyParser class.
+     For Proj4, I add a function called typeChecker() function and in the main function, I make the evaluate() function become comments.
+     So for Proj4, the program just to test the inference in the code and show the code in the Proj1's way.
   C. MyParser.java: MyParser is responsible for building the binary
      tree, evaulating if the node is a list, and printing the results to the standard output.
 It also includes some bugs detection code.